FIROUD-Reda/docs-alfresco/enterprise-viewer/latest/config/overlay.md

 1. Run the AEVT Refresh Endpoint

-    * Once the following update was made to the overlay config override zip file within the `Assets` folder of the ACA configs, you can run the AEVT GET endpoint `/optimus/refreshOverlayConfigOverrides` to refresh the overlay config override files.
+    * Once the following update was made to the overlay config override zip file within the `Assets` folder, you can run the AEVT GET endpoint `/optimus/refreshOverlayConfigOverrides` to refresh the overlay config override files.
 If successful, this will delete out any existing overlay config override files within the temp directory and put these updated ones in the temp directory.
     * The GET endpoint has no parameters.
 Here is an example of the endpoint: `http://localhost:7080/oat/optimus/refreshOverlayConfigOverrides`.

 ## Overriding Overlay Config Files when AEVT is NOT Installed

 When AEVT is not installed, overlay configurations can be overridden in your [custom amp](https://docs.alfresco.com/content-accelerator/latest/develop/extension-content-accelerator/).

-### How to override ACA overlay configurations in the custom amp
+### How to override overlay configurations in the custom amp

-To override the ACA default overlay configurations, the custom amp will need to inject a file called `opencontent-override-overlay-spring-config.xml` into the `alfresco/module/com.tsgrp.opencontent` location.
+To override the default overlay configurations, the custom amp will need to inject a file called `opencontent-override-overlay-spring-config.xml` into the `alfresco/module/com.tsgrp.opencontent` location.
 This file should contain similar looking beans to this:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>